 Secondly, confront yourself truthfully (Luke 6:39-45, Ps.
 139:23-24).
 For example, ask yourself:

 - “What are my besetting sins and vulnerabilities to Satan’s attacks?”

 - “What are the circumstances of when, where, how, and with whom I commit my habitual sins?”

-Defeating a habit requires lifestyle changes.
-We cannot allow any opportunity for sin in our lives (Rom.
+Thirdly, defeating habitual sins requires lifestyle changes.
+We cannot allow any opportunity for corruption in our lives (Rom.
 13:14).
-So, we need to take the questions we answered above and act on them by answering:

 - “What are the times, places, situations, and people that I need to avoid because they tempt me?”

-Write these down and commit to how you will avoid them.
-Be ready to have others involved in keeping you accountable to your commitments of avoiding evil behavior.
+Write down your answers and how you will avoid them.
+After that, ask others to keep you accountable for avoiding evil behavior.

-These steps may be short-term (like changing your bedtime to 10 p.m. for the next six months) or long-term (like deciding never to drink alcohol again), but they are critical to keeping us from the temptations that most seduce us.
+Some steps may be short-term, like changing your bedtime to 10 p.m. for the next six months.
+Other measures may be long-term, like deciding never to drink alcohol again.

 Now that we’ve taken a hard look at ourselves, where can we look next for real change and freedom?
-Check out the next blog article for these steps.
+Check out thefollowing blog article for these steps.